dilumdarshana/react-concepts/new/README.md

   -  useDeferredValue: Replication for debounce
   -  useId: To generate random ID

+- Custom hooks:
+  - Rules:
-- Custom hooks
+    - Hooks inside hooks are allowed
+    - Must be called inside a component.
+Hook will follow the generic component patterns
+  - Examples:
     - useFetch
     - useForm
     - useLocalStorage

 - Experimental hooks
   - use: To handle promises, contexts, etc